Makhlouf sees ‘potential surge in demand’ once restrictions are lifted

 However, he cautioned this forecast was contingent on several key assumptions regarding the pathway of the virus.

-Mr Makhouf said Government spending on financial supports for workers and businesses – while triggering a major build-up of debt – would preserve the productive capacity of the economy.
+Mr Makhlouf said Government spending on financial supports for workers and businesses – while triggering a major build-up of debt – would preserve the productive capacity of the economy.

 This would aid recovery in the medium term, he said.